 rESWT Should Not Be Used If You Have

 - Diabetes Mellitus, Occlusive Vascular Disease, Collagen Disease

 - Bone Tumors

 - Are pregnant as the effects on pregnancy have not been evaluated

 - Unable to localize pain have a relative contraindication to treatment.
 These include patients with Alzheimer’s Disease, or other brain conditions, or patients with diffuse pain or many sites of pain making localization of the origin impossible.

 Although previous generations of rESWT machines could cause considerable pain requiring freezing or local anesthetic, the radial shockwave technology Collegiate Sports Medicine utilizes does not generally cause this level of discomfort.
-Many patients describe their treatment as “strange” or mildly uncomfortable” but few report any significant or lasting pain.
+Although it can be intense, many patients describe their treatment as “strange” or mildly uncomfortable” but few report any significant or lasting pain.

 - Gerdesmeyer, L. et al. Radial Extracorporeal Shock Wave Therapy is Safe and Effective in the Treatment of Chronic Recalcitrant Plantar Fasciitis.
 The American Journal of Sports Medicine.
 Vol X, No. X: 1-10, 2008

 - Gerdesmeyer, L.; Maier, M.; Schmitz, C. Physical-technical principles of extracorporeal shockwave therapy (ESWT).
 Orthopade.31: 610-617, 2002

 - Magosch, P.; Lichtenberg, S.; Habermeyer, P. Radial shock wave therpay in calcifying tendinitis of the rotator cuff – a prospective study.
 Z Orthop Ihre Grenzgeb.141:629-636, 2003.